 What is a DGSA?

-A Dangerous Goods Safety Advisor (DGSA) is a person certified to provide advice, monitor compliance with legal requirements and ensure the preparation of an annual report.
+A Dangerous Goods Safety Advisor (DGSA) is a person certified to provide advice to undertakings whose activities include the consignment, carriage, or the related packing, loading, filling or unloading of dangerous goods, to monitor compliance with legal requirements and to ensure the preparation of an annual report.
 The detailed provisions regarding the role of a DGSA for carriage by road are listed in ADR 1.8.3.

 Who needs to appoint a DGSA?

-An undertaking involved in the consignment or carriage of dangerous goods by road, or the related packing, loading, filling or unloading, must appoint a vocationally qualified safety adviser or advisers.
+Undertakings involved in the consignment or carriage of dangerous goods by road, and related activities, must appoint a vocationally qualified safety adviser or advisers.
 A DGSA’s function is to advise you on health, safety and environmental matters in connection with the carriage of dangerous goods.

 The undertakings affected are those: